nats-io/nats-site/content/documentation/server/gnatsd-cluster.md

 The following cluster options are supported:

-		--routes [rurl-1, rurl-2]		Routes to solicit and connect
+		--routes [rurl-1, rurl-2]	    Routes to solicit and connect --cluster nats://host:port    Cluster URL for solicited routes

+When a NATS server routes to a specified URL, it will advertise its own cluster URL to all other servers in the route route effectively creating a routing mesh to all other servers. **Note:** when using the `-routes` option, you must also specify a `-cluster` option.

-Note that NATS server clustering is configured using the server config file.
+Note that NATS server clustering can also be configured using the server config file.

 ## Example